znck/Mastering-Vue/Chapter 1/README.md

 Moreover, the expressions are sandboxed and only have access to few whitelisted globals such as `Math` and `Date`.

-The mustaches interpret data as plain text, but there are times when we want to interpolate some HTML string, vue has special syntax for these situations; `v-html` directive.
+The mustaches interpret data as plain text, but there are times when we want to interpolate some HTML string, Vue has special syntax for these situations; `v-html` directive.
 We will discover more about it in the next section.

 ##### Attributes